The idiotic rules imposed upon the unemployed have forced me to engage for 10 years in the systematic destruction of my own job market.

 "That's funny.
 He applied for that database administrator's job I advertised last week for the marketing department."

 "That sounds dubious.
 He's obviously looking for a permanent job somewhere.
-He's probably applying for other jobs as well."
+He's probably applying for other jobs too."

 "So if I take him on retainer to report on our IT and provide us with on-going advice, when I call him in a couple of weeks he may not be there any more.
 He could have taken a permanent job with somebody.
 That would leave us high and dry."